Japanese police arrest 15 men over suspected large-scale phone scam in Thailand | The Japan Times

 The person who spoke to her pretended to be a customer service representative with a major online retailer, the police said.

-The suspects were transported on two flights, which arrived at Tokyo’s Haneda and Narita airports Friday afternoon.
+The suspects were transported on two flights, which arrived at Tokyo’s Haneda and Narita airports, respectively, Friday afternoon.

 Japanese investigators arrived in Thailand on Wednesday to take custody of the suspects from Thai authorities.

 Thai police arrested the 15 men in March on suspicion of working illegally in the country.
-In a search of the house they were staying in, authorities seized some 50 IP phones as well as a scammer’s handbook on specific procedures used to trick people.
+In a search of the house they were staying in, authorities seized some 50 phones that use voice over internet protocol, a method of transmitting sound data over the internet, as well as a scammer’s handbook on specific procedures used to trick people.